ByteBusterNikon/ByteBusterNikon/README.md

 ### About

-Retired Marine & Army veteran, now focused on cybersecurity with an emphasis on AI-augmented incident response, automation, and red team techniques.
+Retired Marine and Army veteran now focused on cybersecurity with an emphasis on AI-augmented incident response, automation, and red team techniques.
+Bringing a disciplined, mission-driven approach to rapidly evolving security challenges, committed to continuous learning and impactful defense operations.

 Specializing in:
 - AI-driven triage & incident response with Python, Bash, and prompt engineering